How to fix a broken toilet flapper valve and lift chain by replacing the broken items with new parts.

 Materials and Tools

-- Korky 1.6 Flapper Valve, includes the lift chain.
-Cost is about $5.
-Widely available at hardware and home improvement stores.
+- Korky Flapper Valve which includes the lift chain.
+It’s widely available at hardware and home improvement stores.

 Install the Toilet Handle Lift Chain